A 20-question quiz reveals if you're a cheater-in-waiting

 Have you been surprised at what people see as "acceptable" behavior outside the committed relationship?
 Yes.
 At times I will look at their responses and think, "You don't really believe that is OK, do you?"
 It explains why the infidelity rate is so high.

 Do you often find an imbalance between the way subjects see their own behavior vs. that of their partners?
 You bet.
 A common response is "I know my motivation and commitment to my relationship, therefore I know that spending time with an attractive friend is not a threat to it, but I don't know if my partner knows where to draw the line."
 In other words, I trust myself but I don't trust him/her.

 Is it enough for couples to agree on the parameters of acceptable behavior, or should they avoid certain kinds of interaction outside the relationship altogether?
 I think they should avoid certain kinds of interaction altogether.
 Infatuation is an altered state of consciousness.
 When you are under its influence, you cannot think rationally.
-21 Ways To Prevent Infidelity In Your Relationship
+Follow These 21 Tips To Prevent Cheating in Your Relationship

 The Cheat Sheet: The following items represent beliefs about the expectations and appropriate behavior related to marriage and/or a serious committed love relationship.
 For each statement, indicate whether you believe it is acceptable (A) or unacceptable (U) behavior.
 (Note: When the term "attractive" is used, it implies that you are attracted to this person and/or the person is attracted to you.)

 (A U) 1.
 Having attractive friends outside the marriage/relationship.